district10/neo_keyboard_layout/README.md

 ## How to?
 - run the specific script, and that's all
 - if you want to make it permanent, add it to your `~/.xinitrc` or `~/.profile`
+- and by the way, we need [xcape](https://github.com/alols/xcape), install that first.

 ## [Roadmap](/roadmap.md)